Muscogee: Treaties

 Land was the most valuable asset, which the Native Americans held in collective stewardship.
 The southern English colonies, US government and settlers systematically obtained Muscogee land through treaties, legislation, and warfare.
 Some treaties, such as the Treaty of San Lorenzo, indirectly affected the Muscogee.
 The treaties were:

 Indian Appropriations Act of 1871

 In 1871, Congress added a rider to the Indian Appropriations Act to end the United States' recognizing additional Indian tribes or nations, and prohibiting additional treaties.

+Population history

+Early estimates of the Creek probably did not cover the whole nation but just parts of the population.
+James Seagrove, an ambassador for the US to the Creek Nation and merchant who lived in southern Georgia, estimated the Creek population in 1794 at 10,000 warriors, and therefore around 50,000 people.
+In 1789, Henry Knox wrote that the Creek lived in at least 100 towns and villages.
+A census taken in 1832 reported 22,700 Creeks and 900 Black slaves.

+in 1836, following the Creek War, the Treaty of Fort Jackson, the Treaty of Washington (1826), the Second Creek War and the removal to Oklahoma, Indian Affairs reported 17,894 Creeks already removed to Oklahoma, while an estimated 4,000 remained east of the Mississippi.
+In 1841, according to Indian Affairs, the number of Creeks in Oklahoma, removed west of the Mississippi, was 24,549, while 744 still remained in the east.
+In 1857, Henry Schoolcraft reported the Creek population at 28,214 people.
+It appears that Creek population declined during the subsequent years.
+Enumeration published in 1886 estimated only around 14,000 Creeks in Oklahoma (Indian Territory) as of 1884.
+In 1910, Indian Affairs reported 11,911 in Oklahoma.
+The census of 1910 counted 6,945 Creeks.

+The Creek population has rebounded in the 20th and 21st centuries.
+In 2020 there were 107,370 Creeks, including 50,168 in Oklahoma.

 Muscogee tribes today

 The Coushatta Tribe of Louisiana are a tribe of Muscogee people, descended from the Koasati, as are the Alabama-Coushatta Tribes of Texas.

 Federally recognized tribes in Oklahoma

 The Muscogee (Creek) Nation is a federally recognized Indian Nation.
-Their headquarters is in Okmulgee, Oklahoma and their current Principal Chief is David W. Hill.
+Their headquarters is in Okmulgee, Oklahoma.
+Their current Principal Chief is David W. Hill.

 Three Muscogee tribal towns are federally recognized tribes: Alabama-Quassarte, Kialegee, and Thlopthlocco.
-Alabama-Quassarte Tribal Town is headquartered in Wetumka, Oklahoma and its chief is Tarpie Yargee.
-Kialegee Tribal Town is headquartered in Wetumka, and Jeremiah Hoia is the current mekko or chief.
+Alabama-Quassarte Tribal Town is headquartered in Wetumka, Oklahoma and its chief is Wilson Yargee.
+Kialegee Tribal Town is headquartered in Wetumka.
+Jeremiah Hoia is the current mekko or chief.
 The Thlopthlocco Tribal Town is headquartered in Okemah, Oklahoma.
 George Scott is the mekko.